-Are you trying to weigh up whether the extend your house or build an annexe in the garden?
-Not everyone has enough room in their garden for a detached annex or office.
+Are you trying to weigh up whether the extend your house or build an annexe or garden office building in the garden?
+Not everyone has enough room in their garden for a detached annex or garden office.
 Premier Lofts give you their perspective on adding an extra room to your house.

-Whether it is a garden office, children’s playroom or additional bedroom, a house extension is the traditional option and can add a lot of living space and value to your home.
+Whether it’s a garden office buildings, children’s playroom or additional bedroom, a house extension is the traditional option and can add a lot of living space and value to your home.
 If you are expanding the size of your family or planning to work from home – there are a lot of considerations when taking on such a project.

 1. Where to extend?

 If you want to maximize the size of your home, you need to think what is the most suitable form of extension.
 Do you extend sideways and add additional rooms or do you build up?

 We recommend that you sit down and have think carefully about your requirements and how you want them to improve your way of life.
 For instance, if you want a children’s playroom, it may be less practical to build a new floor at the top of the house, but better to extend your kitchen or add a conservatory.
 Then you can keep an eye on your kids and they will typically spend more time in the new space, eating, playing and hopefully doing their homework.